Best Sleep Positions During Pregnancy - Baby Chick

 how to get better sleep when you are pregnant, pregnancy sleep pillow, sleep positions during pregnancy, baby chick

-This position can also help if you are experiencing shortness of breath or feeling lightheaded.
+This elevated position can also help if you’re experiencing shortness of breath or feeling lightheaded.12,13

-The best part about having a good pregnancy pillow is that when you are changing your position in the middle of the night, you don’t have to rearrange your pillows every time.
+The best part about having a good pregnancy pillow is that when you change your position in the middle of the night, you don’t have to rearrange your pillows every time.
 It’s one and done!
 As you can see from my demonstration here:

 how to get better sleep when you are pregnant, pregnancy sleep pillow, sleep positions during pregnancy, baby chick